 Today is "Plan Your Epitaph Day"!
 Morbid?
 Yes!
-But the Irish have an uncanny way of bringing humor into the darkest hour like these gravestone etchings prove.
+But the Irish have an uncanny way of bringing humor into the darkest hour as these gravestone etchings prove.

 The Irish have long been known for their love of the macabre and humor, even in death.
 The ‘Dead Funny’ traces the funniest gravestone epitaphs in Ireland.